Stephen Cheston: Early life

 Cheston was from Bury St Edmunds.
-He was awarded a Bachelor of Civil Law degree by the University of Cambridge, in 1542; by 1554 he also had an Bachelor of Laws degree.
+He was awarded a Bachelor of Civil Law degree by the University of Cambridge, in 1542; by 1554 he also had a Bachelor of Laws degree.

 Associations

 Cheston has tentatively been identified as the godson of Stephen Gardiner, bishop of Winchester, who in his will named a godson "Cheston of Burye".
 He is listed under "close relatives, household and servants" of Gardiner by Diarmaid MacCulloch, both at Cambridge and at Oxford.

 In 1561 Cheston gave a copy of Cicero's works to Bury St Edmunds Grammar School.
 He would not have been a pupil there: this free grammar school was set up in 1550.
 It was, however, soon closely associated with Gardiner, and a recognised "conservative force" locally.
 Henry Harvey gave to the library there in 1560.
 The first head of the school was John King, who died in 1552.
 Cheston was a witness to King's will, and (unlike the first witness) was not noted as a priest.